History of the Mulligan Tour: 27 Years of Southeast Michigan Golf League Excellence

 Division Bell Championship (2010)

 Four-player teams representing Central, East, and West divisions compete for the Division Bell at various Metro Detroit courses.
-The Central Division claimed the first championship at Farmington Hills Golf Club, adding another chapter to Southeast Michigan golf league history.
+The Central Division claimed the first championship at Farmington Hills Golf Club in Oakland County.

 New Leadership, Continued Excellence (2017)

 After 18 years building Metro Detroit’s premier golf league, founder Erik Meland transitioned leadership to a nine-member LLC in February 2017.
-The new ownership team committed to continuing Erik’s core principles: fun, love of the game, and providing amateur golfers across Southeast Michigan a place to compete in a professional tournament atmosphere.
+The new ownership team—all Southeast Michigan golfers themselves—committed to continuing Erik’s core principles: fun, love of the game, and providing amateur golfers across Metro Detroit a place to compete professionally.

 Recent Milestones in Metro Detroit Golf

-2018 – Added the U of M Open at University of Michigan Golf Course and the Red, White, and Blue tournament at Shenandoah Golf Course
+Added the U of M Open at University of Michigan Golf Course in Ann Arbor and the Red, White, and Blue tournament first at Shenandoah Golf Course, then later moved to Taylor Meadow Golf Course bringing Southeast Michigan golf to new venues across Washtenaw County.

-2019 – Expanded Commissioner’s Cup teams from 8 to 10 players per side
+Expanded Commissioner’s Cup teams from 8 to 10 players per side, allowing more Southeast Michigan golfers to represent their divisions in Ryder Cup-style competition.

-2020 – Adopted elements of the World Handicap System, averaging best 5 of last 10 rounds × 0.95 for the MTHI
+Adopted elements of the World Handicap System averaging best 5 of last 10 rounds × 0.95 for the MTHI.
+This aligned our system with global handicapping standards while maintaining our recreational-friendly rules.

-2021 – Adjusted MTHI multiplier to 0.85, fine-tuning competitive balance across Southeast Michigan golf courses
+Adjusted MTHI multiplier to 0.85, fine-tuning competitive balance across Southeast Michigan golf courses based on 22 years of data.
+This minor adjustment further leveled the playing field.

-2025-2026 – The Mulligan Tour enters its 27th season as Metro Detroit’s longest-running competitive golf league, continuing to make Southeast Michigan golf league history every weekend from April through September.
+The Mulligan Tour enters its 27th season as Metro Detroit’s longest-running competitive golf league, continuing to make Southeast Michigan golf league history every weekend from April through November at 37+ courses across Wayne, Oakland, Washtenaw, and Macomb counties.

 Join Our Legacy